How to advocate for your profession and your students

 Most important: Voting

-Listen to what ATPE State President Cory Colby says about the importance of voting!
+Listen to what ATPE Former State President Cory Colby says about the importance of voting!

 The first and foremost duty of a public education advocate is to vote in every election.
 Fulfilling just this duty alone makes you as powerful as any professional advocate.
 That’s because your vote is your voice.